A, My Name is Alex

 "A, My Name Is Alex" is a two-part hour-long very special episode of the NBC television series Family Ties.
 The episodes aired on March 12, 1987, as an hour-long episode, with the second half-hour broadcast without commercials.

 The episode won numerous awards, including a Primetime Emmy Award, a Humanitas Prize and a Writers Guild of America Award for writing as well as a DGA Award.
+In 1997, TV Guide named this episode on their list of 100 Greatest Episodes.

 Plot

 Part 1

-While the rest of the Keaton family grieves over the sudden death of Alex's childhood friend Greg McCormick, Alex himself is acting strange, gradually being overcome by a volatile mixture of emotions that he futilely tries to hide.
+While the rest of the Keaton family grieves over the sudden death of Alex's childhood friend Greg McCormick, Alex himself is acting strangely, gradually being overcome by a volatile mixture of emotions that he futilely tries to hide.
 We learn that Greg was killed in a car crash while running an errand that Alex had declined to help him with.

-After Greg's funeral, Alex begins showing symptoms of survivor guilt, admitting to Mallory that, "My life was saved out of smallness, out of lack of generosity to a friend"; he then says that he should have been in the car with Greg, and then angrily asks himself "Why am I alive??".
+After Greg's funeral, Alex begins showing symptoms of survivor guilt, admitting to Mallory that, "My life was saved out of smallness, out of lack of generosity to a friend"; he then says that he should have been in the car with Greg, and then angrily asks himself, "Why am I alive??".
 Steven and Elyse attempt to comfort Alex, and help him deal with his emotion by getting him professional help.